 New study: Heart injury test may help COVID-19 patients avoid hospitalisation

-A new study led by Medicine PhD student Dr Alexander Liu may have significant implications for COVID-19 risk stratification.
+A new study led by MD student and cardiologist Dr Alexander Liu may have significant implications for COVID-19 risk stratification.
 This practice involves identifying populations who are more or less at risk of COVID-19-related mortality.
 This in turn allows clinicians to determine which people may need closer monitoring or, alternatively, can be safely discharged from hospital.

 Supervised by Dr Robert Hammond, Professor Peter Donnelly and Professor Anthony Coates, Dr Liu examined whether a common test for heart injury could be used to predict individual mortality risk in COVID-19 patients.
 Elevated levels of cardiac troponins, a protein released into the blood following heart damage, have consistently been associated with increased risk of death in this population.
 Based on this population-level trend, Dr Liu hypothesised that troponin levels would also successfully predict whether an individual COVID-19 patient would suffer mortality.
 If accurate, he proposed, this simple, rapid test could potentially serve as a key risk stratification tool for physicians treating the virus.